 Doesn't Work With: Hulu, Amazon Prime Video, and BBC iPlayer

 Most streaming platforms use anti-VPN technologies to prevent people from watching in unlicensed regions.
-Unfortunately, this can make it difficult to safely stream certain platforms if you’re using a VPN that’s not properly optimized.
+Unfortunately, this can stop you from safely watching them even if you’re in the proper location, connected to a server in your own country.

-We attempted to use OpenVPN with the scramble feature (that hides your VPN use) enabled.
-This let us browse Hulu’s library, but an error message would appear any time we tried to watch a video.
-We could not watch Amazon Prime Video no matter what protocol we tested either.
+I attempted to use OpenVPN with the scramble feature (that hides your VPN use) enabled.
+This let me browse Hulu’s library, but any time I tried to watch a video another error message would appear.
+I couldn’t watch Amazon Prime Video no matter what protocol I tested either.

-It was also impossible to securely stream BBC iPlayer.
-We attempted to troubleshoot by using different browsers, protocols, and servers.
-But, there was no way to safely watch the platform.
+Our teammate in the UK was also unable to use StrongVPN to securely stream BBC iPlayer.
+She attempted to troubleshoot by using different browsers, protocols, and each server available in England.
+But, there was just no way for her to safely watch the platform.

 StrongVPN does encourage using its Strong DNS feature for streaming.
 This feature could possibly allow you to bypass speed throttling while you’re watching videos.
 However, since it doesn’t encrypt your connection or hide your ISP, I wouldn’t recommend using it to protect yourself while you watch movies and shows.

-There are many VPNs that can safely access all these platforms from anywhere.
-To stay safe while you enjoy your favorite platforms, I recommend you try out one of the best VPNs for streaming in this list.
+There are many VPNs that let you encrypt your connection without interrupting your regular viewing schedule.
+To stay safe while you enjoy your local platforms, I recommend you try out one of the best VPNs for streaming in this list.

 Speed — Good Chance You Can Maintain Fast Rates